burakdede/tech-papers-read/amazon-dynamo/notes.md

 ### Design Considerations

 - most well known systems (RDMS) especially with ACID properties favor consistency over availability.
-- with network partitioning you can get both strong consistency and high availability.
+- with network partitioning you can't get both strong consistency and high availability.
 - those systems make data unavailable until they are sure that it is consistent across cluster. (not gonna work for Amazon)
 - during problems they may even reject writes to cluster (not gonna work for Amazon)
 - Amazon choose to design it in a way that system will work with optimistic replication & async. in the background.